 Other ObjectivesThe Council of State and Territorial Epidemiologists (CSTE) notes that the burden of diabetes in the United States has increased with the increasing prevalence of obesity.
 Multiple long-term complications of diabetes can be prevented through improved patient education and self-management, and provision of adequate and timely screening services, and medical care.

-The new Healthy People 2020 Objective has moved from reducing prevalence of diabetes to reducing incidence.
+Healthy People 2020 (HP 2020) emphasizes reducing the incidence of diabetes.
 HP 2020 Objective D-1 is "Reduce the annual number of new cases of diagnosed diabetes in the population."
-The change in focus to reducing incidence makes sense, as the more cases of diabetes are being detected.

-How Are We Doing?The prevalence of diabetes has risen steadily, both nationally and in Utah.
-Several factors contribute to the continual climb in diabetes prevalence.
-Increasing rates of obesity and sedentary lifestyles add to the number of people at risk for developing diabetes, while improvements in medical care mean people with diabetes are living longer.
-The 1997 change in the key diagnostic criterion (fasting blood glucose <126 mg/dL) contributed to the increased number of people who were clinically diagnosed.
-Finally, the proportion of undiagnosed diabetes cases has declined substantially in the past decade.
-However, the number of undiagnosed individuals is still estimated to be 7 million, nearly 30% of the total diabetes population.
+How Are We Doing?The prevalence of diabetes has risen and will likely continue to rise steadily, both nationally and in Utah.
+Several factors contribute to this increase.
+Increasing rates of obesity and sedentary lifestyles add to the number of people at risk for developing diabetes, while improvements in medical care mean people with diabetes are living longer (see http://www.pophealthmetrics.com/content/8/1/29).

 What Is Being Done?The Utah Diabetes Prevention and Control Program (DPCP) works to increase public awareness of the warning signs, symptoms, and risk factors for developing diabetes.
 The program seeks innovative ways to encourage people at risk to recognize that they may be at risk and need to be tested.
 The program is promoting A1C awareness among people already diagnosed with diabetes and has produced television and radio public service announcements stressing the urgency of getting A1C levels under control.
 The program also developed a brochure, "Wish You Could Reverse Time?" to complement its public service announcements.
 The DPCP, in conjunction with the Utah Health Plan Partnership, has also developed magnets to remind Utahns with diabetes of the importance of managing their ABCs (A1C, blood pressure, and cholesterol levels).
 The Program also assists community-based organizations as they work to increase awareness of diabetes and its risk factors among members of their populations.